NCEAS/eml/docs/eml-semantic-annotation-primer.md

 ### Organization of this document

 The purpose of this Primer is to provide an introduction to how semantic annotations are structured in EML documents.
-It is expected that you already have some familiarity with the EML schema.
+It is expected that you already are familiar with the EML schema.
 The focus of this document is specifically to explain and provide examples of annotations in EML.
-This Primer is divided into three major sections, the first being the [Introduction](#introduction) (this section).
+This Primer is divided into three major sections, (including this [Introduction](#introduction)).
 You should be able to create EML annotations immediately, using only the main section [Semantic Annotations in EML 2.2.0](#sa-eml22), referencing the [Appendix](#appendix) when you would like a longer explanation.

  -  **[Introduction](#introduction)**
  -  **[Semantic Annotations in EML 2.2.0](#sa-eml22)**, with examples.
 Where used, EML elements are shown as inline code blocks (e.g., `elementName`).
- -  **[Appendix:](#appendix)** Additional information on specific related topics, linked from the Introduction and Semantic Annotations in EML 2.2.0 section.
+ -  **[Appendix:](#appendix)** Additional information on specific related topics, linked from other sections.
     - **[Glossary:](#glossary)** Glossary of terms, linked from text
-    - **[Semantic triples:](#semantic-triples)** Details on their structure, and how that structure is leveraged by annotations with examples of their power
+    - **[Semantic triples:](#semantic-triples)** Details on their structure (and machine use).
+Explanation of how that structure is leveraged by annotations with examples of their power
     - **[URIs:](#uris)** Defined, and as components of semantic triples
     - **[RDF model and graphs:](#rdf)** Brief description of the W3C's RDF model with example graphs based on EML annotations
     - **[Logical consistency:](#logical-consistency)** Common mistakes and how to check for them
     - **[Vocabularies and repositories used in examples:](#external-vocabularies)** Descriptions and links out to explore further
     - **[Additional background information:](#additional-background)** The EML annotation approach here is compatible with recommendations by the World Wide Web Consortium (W3C) for construction of the Semantic Web.
 A wealth of material is available; a few selected ones are suggested here.
     - **[Frequently asked questions:](#FAQ)** Some questions asked by readers, and their answers

+### Other Conventions and Terminology

+- Use of the terms "*required*" or "*must*": this features is a *requirement* of EML 2.2
+- Use of the term "*should*": this feature is not required by EML 2.2 schema, but is a recommended or emerging best practice.
+It is not checked by the EML schema or parser, but could be checked or confirmed by an external system.

 <a name="sa-eml22"></a>